 What could be better than freshly baked, soft and fluffy, buttery dinner rolls?
 How about totally simple, all you need is a bowl and a spoon no-knead dinner rolls?
 You need these amazing rolls in your life right now!

-Hello, all!
 Today I have for you my new favorite dinner roll recipe!
-It’s a combination of my old favorite roll recipe and the no-knead, wetter dough technique to make even better rolls.
+It’s a combination of my old favorite recipe and the no-knead, wetter dough technique to make them even better.

 A dinner roll awesome enough that my daughter is now lobbying for me to make them for Thanksgiving, Christmas, her birthday, and all other holidays.

-Maybe you don’t?
-Let me just say then: I LOVE them. š I mean, how could I not love breads so easy that all I need is a bowl, a spoon, and container to bake them in?
+How could we not love breads so easy that all we need is a bowl, a spoon, and container to bake them in?
+Plus being amazingly delicious!

 A lot of people call no-knead breads magic or miracle bread and I get that.
 When every bread you know requires a mixer and kneading time or it’s going to be a sad mess of a bread, being able to just stir and wait and *BOOM* yummy bread (okay, you do have to shape into rolls) seems miraculous.